MusicMoveArr/MiniMediaMetadataAPI/README.md

 # MiniMedia Metadata API
-At last, an self-hosted Metadata API that supports multiple providers (Spotify, Tidal, MusicBrainz)
+At last, an self-hosted Metadata API that supports multiple providers (Spotify, Tidal, MusicBrainz, Deezer)

 The Restful API is quite straightforward, still a work in progress but does work